processout/processout-ios/Sources/ProcessOut/ProcessOut.docc/3DS.md

 based redirects.

 ``PO3DSRedirectViewControllerBuilder`` allows you to create a view controller that will automatically redirect user to expected url and collect result.
-Please note that return url and completion are required parameters.

 Please note that some redirects can be handled silently to user, in order to understand whether it is possible inspect ``PO3DSRedirect/isHeadlessModeAllowed``.
 If value of this property is `true` redirect can be handled without showing